AK-Saigyouji/Procedural-Cave-Generator/README.md

 * Wall Material (3D only) and Ceiling Material

    These control the materials for the two separate components of the cave: the ceiling (top of the walls) and the walls themselves.

-To control tiling for the walls, use the Tiling properties on the Materials used, particularly if the square size and wall height parameters differ by a significant amount.
-By default, each flat section of the walls will have the entire texture mapped across it.
-To control tiling for the ceiling, the MeshGenerator script offers one additional property that can be altered:
+The MeshGenerator script also has a few variables relating to texture tiling.
+If a texture is too stretched out or compressed, these variables can be tweaked to adjust that.
+Additionally, Tiling can be adjusted on the chosen Material itself for further control.

-* Ceiling Texture Dimensions (on the MeshGenerator script)
+* Ceiling Texture Dimensions

-   Gives an x and y value corresponding to how the ceiling texture should be applied, implicitly determining tiling. e.g. if the map is 300 by 200 and you're using a texture that is meant to be spread across a 100 by 100 space in game units, then the texture will be tiled a total of 6 times across the map.
+   Determines ceiling tiling.
+If the map is 300 by 200 and the dimensions are set to 100 by 100, then the ceiling texture will be tiled 6 times, in each 100 by 100 region.

+* Walls Per Texture Tile

+   Determines how many sections of wall the wall texture will span before tiling.
+Reducing this number will increase tiling, increasing it will reduce tiling.

 ## 2. Brief overview of how the generator works